 - spices: red pepper flakes, pepper, seasoning salt, garlic powder, cayenne pepper.

-- Slice your sausage and drop it in.
-Let this cook for about 3-4 minutes.
+- Cut your sausage at an abyss and drop it to sauté and brown.
+Let this cook for about 3-4 min total flipping them over for consistent sides.

-- Drop in your shrimp and sprinkle in your spices.
+- Drop in your shrimp and sprinkle in your spices (to taste) as well as your red, yellow and habanero peppers and red onions (julienne cut).

-- Mix your shrimp mix around and make sure the flavors are fusing together.
-Add a little more spice if your feeling bold.
+- Add 1oz of EVOO and mix around to make sure the flavors are fusing together.
+Add a little more spice if you’re feeling bold.

 - Reduce heat to medium-low and add 1/2 cup of water.
 This will essentially make a savory broth that you can add to your plate at the end.

-- Grits (I used instant) cook really fast once the water is boiling.
-Adding them in make sure to keep stirring, once they begin to thicken, add your cheddar cheese and black pepper and continue to stir.
+- Grits (I used instant) cook really fast once the water/milk is boiling.
+Adding them in make sure to keep stirring, once they begin to thicken, add your cheddar cheese and 1 table spoon black pepper and salt, continue to stir.
+This shouldn’t take more than 10 minutes.

 - Grab your bowl and plate your meal because breakfast, lunch, dinner, brunch is served!